CAST-Extend/com.castsoftware.aip.datamart/README.md

 If the user is granted to access all applications, then, the user will expose all data in the target database.
 See also: See [Datamart dedicated user](#Datamart-Dedicated-User)
 * For the DIM_RULES table, the list of Business Criteria is closed.
 Custom business criteria are skipped.
+* The Datamart takes a kind of snapshot of the published data, so the Datamart scripts must be run outside a source code analysis or a metrics calculation.

 ## Terms and Conditions